-- risks of operations in the People's Republic of China (the "PRC" or "China"); - the impact of the ongoing COVID-19 pandemic; - the conflict between Russia and Ukraine and any restrictive actions that have been or may be taken by the U.S. and/or other countries in response thereto, such as sanctions or export controls; - risks related to cybersecurity and data privacy; - the impact of inflation; - changes in availability and price of raw materials; - changes in the highly competitive market in which we compete, including with respect to our competitive landscape, technology evolution or regulatory changes; - changes in the markets that we target; - heightened awareness of environmental issues and concern about global warming and climate change; - risk that we may not be able to execute our growth strategies or achieve profitability; - risk that we are unable to secure or protect our intellectual property; - the risk that we may experience effects from global supply chain challenges, including delays in delivering our products to our customers; - risk that our customers or third-party suppliers are unable to meet their obligations fully or in a timely manner; - risk that our customers will adjust, cancel or suspend their orders for our products; - risk that we will need to raise additional capital to execute our business plan, which may not be available on acceptable terms or at all; - risk of product liability or regulatory lawsuits or proceedings relating to our products or services; - risk that we may not be able to develop and maintain effective internal controls; and - outcome of any legal proceedings that may be instituted against us or any of our directors or officers.
+- risks of operations in the People's Republic of China (the "PRC" or "China"); - the impact of the ongoing COVID-19 pandemic; - the conflict between Russia and Ukraine and any restrictive actions that have been or may be taken by the U.S. and/or other countries in response thereto, such as sanctions or export controls; - the impact of inflation; - changes in availability and price of raw materials; - changes in the highly competitive market in which we compete, including with respect to our competitive landscape, technology evolution or regulatory changes; - changes in the markets that we target; - heightened awareness of environmental issues and concern about global warming and climate change; - risk that we may not be able to execute our growth strategies or achieve profitability; - risk that we are unable to secure or protect our intellectual property; - risk that our customers or third-party suppliers are unable to meet their obligations fully or in a timely manner; - risk that our customers will adjust, cancel or suspend their orders for our products; - risk that we will need to raise additional capital to execute our business plan, which may not be available on acceptable terms or at all; - risk of product liability or regulatory lawsuits or proceedings relating to our products or services; - · risk that we may not be able to develop and maintain effective internal controls; and - outcome of any legal proceedings that may be instituted against us or any of our directors or officers.